xregistry/spec/core/spec.md

   generate an error (this includes deleting a mandatory mutable attribute)
 - complex attributes that have nested values (eg. `tags`) MUST be specified in their entirety
-- a request that is missing a mandatory attribute MUST generate an error

 Upon successful processing, the Resource's `epoch` value MUST be incremented - see [epoch](#epoch).